vintagetrex/Nemesis-Project/README.md

       - needs to have enough speed to stream movies real time
       - needs to provide enough anonymity to protect sources of information

-    * Encryption protocol for encrypting submitted information
+    * Encryption protocol for encrypting submitted information for each block
-      - use public key so key length that has to be stored on server is shorter than information
+      - use public key so key length that has to be stored can be shorter than information
-      -

     **websites for viewing information** (this will be done by a third party)